Quick Integration of Live Chatroom

 Step 2: Initialize the SDK

-Initialize the SDK in the onCreate() method of the Application class by passing the App Key and initialization configuration (InitOption).
-If the App Key does not belong to the China (Beijing) Data Center, you must specify the navigation server and statistics server addresses in the initialization configuration.
+Initialize the SDK in the Application's onCreate() method by passing the App Key and initialization configuration (InitOption).
+If your App Key doesn't belong to the China (Beijing) data center, you must specify the navigation server and statistics server addresses in the initialization configuration.

 String appKey = "Your_AppKey";